connorfisher404/Listify-React/README.md

-A ToDo app built with react
+A simple ToDo app built with react